Crossing Number Bound in Knot Mosaics: Reduction steps towards the main theorem

 \begin{proof} If not, then examine the outermost edge $e$ which has edges outside of it which are not nested with each other.
-Let $e_1$ and $e_2$ be the innermost non-nested edges outside of $e$ (so $e_1$ is not outside of $e_2$ and vice-versa and $e_1$ and $e_2$ are just outside of $e$).
+Let $e_1$ and $e_2$ be the innermost non-nested edges outside of $e$ (so $e_1$ is not outside of $e_2$ and vice versa and $e_1$ and $e_2$ are just outside of $e$).
+Up to rotation, this situation is depicted by arcs $g_{1},g_{2},g_{3}$ and by $c_{1},c_{2},c_{3}$ in Figure~\ref{fig:outermost}.
 None of the corners at the top of $e_1 \cup e_2$ can be type II or $T$ is not minimal by the previous lemma, but if they are all type IV tiles then $e$ has a corner-corner arc that is concave up contradicting Lemma~\ref{lem:XXccup}. \end{proof}

 These lemmas imply